eric-decompiled/git-intro/README.md

 Here are some more complex commands for git, they aren't essential for day to day use though:

 `git rebase` helps keep git history clean by "rewriting history".
-Should never be done to shared branches `git cherry-pick $COMMIT_HASH` applies commit to working branch.
+Should never be done to shared branches `git commit --amend` Lets you rewrite the last commit (You will need to "force push" to update a remote) `git cherry-pick $COMMIT_HASH` applies commit to working branch.
 Helpful for porting bug fixes to older versions `git bisect` binary search to find where a bug was introduced `git revert` undoes a commit by applying an opposite change set